 Thriving in Science

-Even before Kiserian Jackson, from Brockton, Massachusetts, was one of nineteen Roger Williams University students who presented scientific research projects at this year's 10th Annual Rhode Island Summer Undergraduate Research Fellows (SURF) Conference, he had been recognized by RWU as a young leader capable of accomplishing great things.
+Even before Kiserian Jackson, from Brockton, Massachusetts, was one of nineteen Roger Williams University students who presented scientific research projects at the 10th Annual Rhode Island Summer Undergraduate Research Fellows (SURF) Conference, he had been recognized by RWU as a young leader capable of accomplishing great things.

 In 2014, Jackson was selected as a recipient of RWU’s Intercultural Leadership Ambassador Program & Scholarship, which provides a full-tuition scholarship to students from diverse backgrounds who demonstrate great academic and leadership potential.
 ILAPS, through its financial and personal support, has allowed him to thrive at RWU and take full advantage of the opportunities he's come across here, such as his experience as a SURF fellow.